piuccio/node-coverage/README.md

 Those dependencies are checked-in inside `node_modules`.

+Unit tests run on [Nodeunit](https://github.com/caolan/nodeunit), which is included in the stream as a submodule.

 ## Usage
     node server.js -d "/var/www" -r "/var/log/reports"
 This creates a server listenig on port `8080` serving the content of your folder `/var/www` and saving coverage reports inside `/var/log/reports`